nrwl/nx/docs/web/fundamentals/build-full-stack-applications.md

 You can run:

-- `ng serve frontend` to serve the application
+- `nx serve frontend` to serve the application
-- `ng build frontend` to build the application
+- `nx build frontend` to build the application
-- `ng test frontend` to test the application
+- `nx test frontend` to test the application

 ## Creating a Node Application